Sylvain59650/lodash-object/docs/Array.md

 Example

-    var array = ['a', 'b', 'c', 'a', 'b', 'c'];
+    var myArray = ['a', 'b', 'c', 'a', 'b', 'c'];

-    _.pullAll(['a', 'c']);
+    myArray.pullAll(['a', 'c']);
     console.log(array);
     // => ['b', 'b']

 ## pullAllBy
-    _.pullAllBy(values, [iteratee=_.identity])
+    Array#pullAllBy(values, [iteratee=_.identity])

-This method is like _.pullAll except that it accepts iteratee which is invoked for each element of array and values to generate the criterion by which they're compared.
+This method is like Array#pullAll except that it accepts iteratee which is invoked for each element of array and values to generate the criterion by which they're compared.
 The iteratee is invoked with one argument: (value).

-Note: Unlike _.differenceBy, this method mutates array.
+Note: Unlike Array#differenceBy, this method mutates array.